NoursInDev/OrbitComms-Client/README.md

 Cross-platform support: Built with C# and Avalonia for Windows and Linux compatibility.
 The client communicates with a Node.js backend via WebSockets, ensuring low-latency data exchange.
 The application also utilizes Tesseract OCR to read in-game coordinates directly from the Star Citizen screen overlay.

-NebulaSync is a work in progress and aims to provide an open-source solution for those looking to improve their Star Citizen gameplay experience.
+OrbitComms is a work in progress and aims to provide an open-source solution for those looking to improve their Star Citizen gameplay experience.
 Contributions are welcome!